AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ### useGetBeamStreamQuery
 Get a list of beams from the indexing service with **useGetBeamStreamQuery**

-> Using the filter param, this hook can be used to read the most recently indexed version of a beam from list of all beams.
+> Using the filters param, this hook can be used to read the most recently indexed version of a beam from list of all beams.

 **Example usage**
 ```jsx